Vanilla (2025 British film)

 Vanilla is a 2025 British LGBT romantic drama film directed by Joseph A. Adesunloye, starring Yann Gael and Gabriel Winter in the lead roles.

 Synopsis

-Matt and Bastien are an interracial gay couple attempting to repair their relationship while on holiday in Barcelona, Spain, celebrating their third anniversaary.
+Matt and Bastien are an interracial gay couple attempting to repair their relationship while on holiday in Barcelona, Spain, celebrating their third anniversary.
 Bastien’s infidelity months earlier has left lingering resentment and emotional distance.
 During the trip, Florent, a gay English tour guide, develops an interest in Bastien, further testing the fragile bond between the two men.